Skip to content

 9. Vuelta Pista Track Crankset

 You will need a square tapered bottom bracket for this crankset.
 The BCD is 144mm, which means you can use it on the track.
-Although it’s not as sturdy as the Shimano, still, this is one of the best fixed gear cranksets for the price.
-The reason I prefer square-taper cranksets is that they don’t require too many complicated tools.
+Although it’s not as sturdy as the Shimano, still, this is one of the best fixed-gear cranksets for the price.
+I prefer square-taper cranksets because they don’t require too many complicated tools.
 They are also very simple to use and install.

 There is no creaking noise, and it works perfectly on a 7X-speed bike.
 The crank arms fit tight and nicely, and there are no mechanical flaws or issues in the build quality.
 Appearance-wise, this crankset is shiny and highly polished.
 It looks even better with a pair of Black Candies.
 Performance-wise, it moves and turns the chain smoothly.